 Matching the functionality and usability to your business and users will help you get the most out of your auto dialer purchase.

-Be sure users will be comfortable without a preview, check whether you can upload your own data, and make sure you won’t run the risk of violating TCPA guidelines.
+Ensure users will be comfortable without a preview, verify that you can upload your own data, and confirm that you won’t risk violating TCPA guidelines.

 When you know which type of dialer you need, it’s time to weigh the different auto dialer features and pricing packages.